Ayan-Antik/CSE-472-ML-Sessional/README.md

 # CSE 472 ML Sessional
 ## Assignment 4
 In Assignment 4, we implement a Convolutional Neural Network (CNN) from scratch.
-The task is to recognize bangla handwrittent digits from the [Numta Dataset](https://www.kaggle.com/datasets/BengaliAI/numta)
+The task is to recognize bangla handwritten digits from the [Numta Dataset](https://www.kaggle.com/datasets/BengaliAI/numta)

 ### Description
  - We use `ReLU` for activation layer and `Max` pooling